A person who is a believer, with God’s Holy Spirit living

 apostolic authority.
 He had the truth.
 He wrote the majority of the New

-Testament.
-If you reject what Paul said, you reject the Bible and without the
+If you reject what Paul said, you reject the Bible.
+Without the

 the martyred lives who laid their lives down in response to the cross, without